DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 - Raster vs Vector
 - Cartography principles and RS
-- Shapefiles and the other vectorial extensions
+- Shapefiles and the other vectorial extensions (e.g., .dxf)
 - Spatial analysis algorithms
 - OSM and WMS services
 - Databases
-- Image processing: NDVI and the others
+- Image processing: NDVI, DEM and others
 - Topology
 - Extensions and Plugins